awsdocs/amazon-emr-release-guide/doc_source/emr-spark-rapids.md

 }
 ```

-For additional Spark configurations that you can use to tune a GPU\-accelerated EMR cluster, please refer to the [Rapids Accelerator for Apache Spark Tuning Guide](https://nvidia.github.io/spark-rapids/docs/tuning-guide.html) in Nvidia\.github\.io documentation\.
+For additional Spark configurations that you can use to tune a GPU\-accelerated EMR cluster, please refer to the [Rapids Accelerator for Apache Spark tuning guide](https://nvidia.github.io/spark-rapids/docs/tuning-guide.html) in Nvidia\.github\.io documentation\.

 **4\.
 Configure YARN Capacity Scheduler**